Meetings

 John’s Top Recurring Meetings

 Virtual meetings are easy to attend, but regular attendance at annual in-person events is the key to building your network and gaining deeper insight.
 My personal favorites for such in-person meetings are below.
-Of particular value for developers are BEAM’s AMR Conference and GAMRIC (formerly, the ESCMID-ASM conference series).
+Of particular value for developers, the small meeting format of BEAM’s AMR Conference and GAMRIC (formerly, the ESCMID-ASM conference series) creates excellent global networking.
+IDWeek and ECCMID are much larger meetings but also provide opportunities for networking with a substantial but focused audience via their Pipeline sessions.
 Hope to see you there!

-- [UPDATED LOCATION – To maximize options for global attendees, the conference location is now central London, UK] 1-3 Oct 2025 GAMRIC, the Global AMR Innovators Conference (London, UK).
-Formerly the ESCMID-ASM Joint Conference on Drug Development for AMR, this meeting series is being continued under the joint sponsorship of CARB-X, ESCMID, BEAM Alliance, GARDP, LifeArc, Boston University, and AMR.Solutions.
+- 1-3 Oct 2025 GAMRIC, the Global AMR Innovators Conference (London, UK).
+Formerly the ESCMID-ASM Joint Conference on Drug Development for AMR, this meeting series is now in its 10th year and is being continued under the joint sponsorship of CARB-X, ESCMID, BEAM Alliance, GARDP, LifeArc, Boston University, and AMR.Solutions.
 The ongoing series will continue the successful format of prior meetings with a single-track meeting and substantial networking time (go here to see details of the outstanding 2024 meeting).
-Registration will open on 5 May 2025; in the interim, the preliminary agenda can be found at that same link (https://www.gamric.org/).
-The meeting will be limited to approximately 300 attendees, so please be sure to register promptly to avoid disappointment!
-The abstract submission window will run 5 May to 13 June and an application round for travel grants is expected to run in a similar time frame.

 - 3-4 Mar 2026 (Basel, Switzerland): The 10th AMR Conference.
 Sponsored by the BEAM Alliance, the 9th AMR Conference has just concluded and it’s again been an excellent meeting!
 Please mark your calendar for next year.
 You can’t register yet, but details will appear here!

-- 17-21 April 2026 (Munich, Germany): ESCMID Global 2026, the annual meeting of the European Society for Clinical Microbiology and Infectious Diseases.
+- [Note that Pipeline Monday will again occur in 2026] 17-21 April 2026 (Munich, Germany): ESCMID Global 2026, the annual meeting of the European Society for Clinical Microbiology and Infectious Diseases.
 You can’t register yet, but you can go here for details on the outstanding 2025 meeting.
+For those who would like a substantial opportunity to present a product (see also IDWeek), I also know that the meeting schedule will again include Pipeline Monday; go here to see details from 2025.

 Upcoming meetings of interest to the AMR community: